Dice snake

-Biology
+Ecology

 Living mainly near rivers, streams and lakes, it frequently feeds on fish.
 Sometimes, it feeds also on amphibians such as frogs, toads, and tadpoles.
+In one instance, a dice snake was even observed trying to feed on an olm (Proteus anguinus) that had been flushed from a cave in Bosnia and Herzegovina following heavy rains.
+However, the snake was far too small to be able to consume the olm.

-Classified as nonvenomous, N. tessellata produces a potent antihemorrhagin in its serum and has been said to produce a neurotoxin through a gland in its mouth.
+While considered nonvenomous, N. tessellata produces a potent antihemorrhagin in its serum.
 As a defence, it spreads a very bad-smelling secretion from its cloaca.
 Another defence mechanism is thanatosis, playing dead.

 During the mating season (March–May), they congregate in large groups.
 Egg-laying is usually in July, and one clutch consists of 10–30 eggs.
 The young snakes hatch in early September.
 Dice snakes hibernate from October to April in dry holes near the water.

 Distribution

-The dice snake is found throughout much of Eurasia: